Saturday's Scottish Gossip

 Former Scotland defender Steven Whittaker says the opportunity to work with long-time friend Scott Brown was behind his decision to join Fleetwood Town's new assistant manager.
 (Scotsman - subscription required)

-Inverness Caledonian Thistle manager Billy Dodds heaped praise on his players following their 5-3 win on penalties against Arbroath in the Scottish Premiership play-off semi-final, but refused to discuss Willie Collum after he sent off two Inverness players during the 0-0 draw.
+Inverness Caledonian Thistle manager Billy Dodds heaped praise on his players following their 5-3 win on penalties against Arbroath in the Scottish Premiership play-off semi-final, but refused to discuss Willie Collum after the referee sent off two Inverness players during the 0-0 draw.
 (Press and Journal - subscription required)

-And Campbell backs Bobby Linn to recover from the spot-kick miss that preceded Kirk Broadfoot's decisive penalty.
+And Campbell backs Bobby Linn to recover from the spot-kick miss that preceded Kirk Broadfoot's decisive penalty for Inverness.
 (Courier - subscription required)